XiaohanMu/XiaohanMu.github.io/content/posts/project.md

 ### **Image Quilting Algorithm Implementation**
+Texture synthesis by seamlessly combining patches from a sample texture.

 - **Overlapping Patches**: Synthesized textures by randomly sampling square patches from a given sample.
 Selected the starting patch randomly.
 Iteratively sampled and filled overlapping patches based on the **sum of squared differences (SSD)** of the overlapping regions between the existing and sampled patches.